 It is hoped that many problems will normally be dealt with informally, in a spirit of conciliation without the need for recourse to a formal procedure.
-As a first step, if you are unhappy with the service you have received, you should try to resolve the matter with your tutor or with the immediate manager/supervisor of the service.
+As a first step, if you are unhappy with the service you have received, you should try to resolve the matter with your tutor or with the immediate manager/supervisor of the service in a courteous and constructive manner.
 In many cases, that person can best respond to the complaint.

 If the response to the informal complaint is unsatisfactory you should use the formal School/Departmental process set out below.
 You should only use this more formal complaints procedure if you consider that the complaint is too serious to be dealt with informally or you are dissatisfied with the results of informal discussions.

-If you wish to make a formal complaint under these procedures, you should raise the complaint with the relevant Head of School or Support Department in writing, within one month of the event concerned (if you are not aware of who is responsible for the service you should seek advice from Alison Levey, Director of Registry and Student Services email: email@example.com
+If you wish to make a formal complaint under these procedures, you should raise the complaint with the relevant Head of School or Support Department in writing, within one month of the event concerned (if you are not aware of who is responsible for the service you should seek advice from Alison Levey, Director of Student and Academic Services email: firstname.lastname@example.org

-Written complaints involving the Head of School/Department should be submitted directly to Alison Levey, Director of Registry and Student Services email firstname.lastname@example.org
+Written complaints involving the Head of School/Department should be submitted directly to Alison Levey, Director of Student and Academic Services email email@example.com

 The Head of School/Department will normally respond to your letter within five working days, explaining how the complaint will be processed.
 The complaint will be investigated fully (normally this will involve an invitation for you to discuss the complaint in person with the Head of Department) and you will normally receive a written response within ten working days.

-The Head of the School/Department will determine whether the Chief Operating Officer or nominee should be consulted or informed of the complaint.
+The Head of the School/Department will determine whether the Chief of Operations and Estates or nominee should be consulted or informed of the complaint.